aditirkrishna/zero-inbox/README.md

 ---

-## Platform Notes (No Excuses)
+## Platform Notes

-- **Windows:** Shell scripts need WSL, Git Bash, or a compatible terminal.
-Everything else works natively.
-Welcome to 2024.
+- **Windows**: Requires WSL/Git Bash for shell scripts.
+Everything else works natively
-- **macOS/Linux:** Everything just works.
-Unless it doesn't, in which case, blame your package manager.
+- **macOS/Linux**: Should work out of the box.
+If not, check your Rust installation
-- **Calendar:** `.ics` output works everywhere.
-If it doesn't, it's not our fault.
+- **Calendar**: Standard .ics format supported by most calendar apps

 ---